sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 Peak fitting with a Gaussian/Logistic Function is very commonly used in epidemiology. [^7]

 ### Benchmark
-Since we are still in the early stage of epidemiology, there is no real bench mark, however the model was able to predict future cases for some state very well. however other states it could not.
+Since we are still in the early stage of epidemiology, there is no real bench mark, however the model was able to predict future cases for some state very well. however other states it could not I looked at some random cities.
+**Delaware**
 ![enter image description here](/Images/Capture5.JPG)

 ![enter image description here](/Images/Capture6.JPG)
 ![enter image description here](/Images/Capture7.JPG)
 ![enter image description here](/Images/Capture8.JPG)